David Licauco: Early and personal life

+Education

-In 2014, he started his career as a model after he won 1st runner-up in Mr. and Ms. Chinatown.
-Licauco finished high school at Grace Christian College, and then finished college at De La Salle–College of Saint Benilde with the degree of Bachelor of Science in Business Administration Major in Computer Applications last 2016.
+Licauco finished high school at Grace Christian College.
+He then studied college at De La Salle–College of Saint Benilde, playing for its varsity basketball team, then graduated with a Bachelor of Science degree in Business Administration Major in Computer Applications in 2016.

-Career
+Acting and modelling career

-2014-2016: Career beginnings
+2014–2016: Career beginnings

 Prior to becoming a TV actor and a professional model, Licauco started modelling inside the campus for several school event posters.
 His modelling flair was discovered in the shores of Boracay.
 He then landed a modelling job via Mr. and Ms. Chinatown on ABS-CBN which opened him opportunities in modelling and acting.
 In the succeeding months, he walked for several fashion shows such as those of Cosmopolitan, Coca-Cola, and Bench, and graced magazine covers including Candy Magazine, Chalk Magazine, and Garage Magazine.

 Although Licauco had been a constant face in fashion shows and magazine covers, in 2014 he made his acting debut in the movie The Amazing Praybeyt Benjamin topbilled by Vice Ganda.
 In the succeeding year he made a cameo in the television series FlordeLiza aired on ABS-CBN followed by playing small roles in Ipaglaban Mo!, Magpakailanman and Karelasyon in 2016.